TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 * *strict*, default value: ``True``

-  When set to ``True``, the parser will not allow for any section or option duplicates while reading from a single source (using :meth:`read_file`, :meth:`read_string` or :meth:`read_dict`).
+  When set to ``True``, the parser will not allow for any section or option duplicates while reading kutoka a single source (using :meth:`read_file`, :meth:`read_string` or :meth:`read_dict`).
 It is recommended to use strict parsers in new applications.